Competition, Persuasion, and Search

 A richer set of outcomes arises under non-stationary equilibria, precisely because continuation payoffs can now be conditioned on the history of play.
 This flexibility can render the agent’s threats credible, thereby endogenously granting him bargaining power.
 Importantly, contracts offered by the broker are multidimensional, specifying both a price and a signal structure.
 Any bargaining power that sustains an efficient equilibrium yielding the agent a given expected payoff (e.g., the broker selling an informative signal at a high price) can equally sustain an inefficient one yielding him the same payoff (e.g., the broker selling a less informative signal at a lower price).
 As a result, once the agent acquires bargaining power, the equilibrium set expands to include outcomes that are both more favorable to him and less efficient.

 Next, consider a competitive market structure with multiple brokers.
-The unique stationary equilibrium outcome here features Bertrand competition: in each period, at least two brokers offer fully informative signals for free.
+The unique stationary equilibrium outcome here features Bertrand competition: in each period, at least two brokers offer a fully informative signal for free,\footnote{Or, alternatively, a (binary) signal that induces the same search behavior, which we show always exists.} allowing the agent to both generate and consume the maximum surplus possible in the search market.
 Similar to the stationary equilibrium under a monopoly, this outcome is efficient, but unlike the monopolistic case, the agent now receives the entire surplus.